Skip to main content

 Written by Beth-Ann Sher

-Note: You need the “Can access developer hub” permission to configure an data connector or set an data connector live.
+Note: You need the "Can access developer hub" permission to create, edit, or set a Data connector live.

-If you have one of the supported apps installed, you’ll see a template for this app listed under Create data connector.
-We currently support templates for Shopify, Stripe, and Statuspage (more on that below).
+If you have one of the supported apps installed, you’ll see a template for this app listed under Create Data connector.
+Templates are currently available for Shopify, Stripe, and Statuspage — see From a 3rd party template below for details.

 From a 3rd party template